cytoscape/cytoscape-admin-scripts/README.md

 # cytoscape-scripts

 ## News
+- 1/30/2019 Updated with Jupyter Notebook walkthrough
 - 11/15/2016 Updated for Cytoscape 3.5.0 release.
 - 10/10/2014 Version 1.3.0 - Updated for Cytoscape 3.2.0 release.
 - 9/11/2013 Version 1.2.0 - This version supports read-only repository for non-core developers.

 ## Introduction
-This repository contains collection of scripts to help building Cytoscape core and helping users to check their environment.
+This repository contains scripts and instructions for managing the Cytoscape Release process, system requirements checking, and over core Cytoscape organization tools
+* ```Cytoscape Release Notebook.ipynb```
+  - Instructions on generating a new release with embedded scripts

 * ```/release-generator```
-  - This directory is for scripts to generate new Cytoscape release.
+  - Old scripts to generate new Cytoscape release.

 * ```/system-checker```
   - User scripts for checking requirements.